Doomsk/thequantumblockchainproject/README.md

-# thequantumblockchainproject
+# The Quantum Blockchain Project
-The Quantum Blockchain Project repository
+The Quantum Blockchain Project's repository